 The nature and severity of toxic effects from a specific chemical depend on its concentration, the duration of exposure, and the route of exposure.
-All emergency exposure limits to which this document refers assume exposure by inhalation because it is anticipated that inhalation will be the primary route of exposure in an emergency situation.
+All emergency exposure limits to which this document refers assume exposure by inhalation because it is anticipated that inhalation will be the primary route of exposure in an emergency.
 However, some airborne chemicals can have additional, secondary effects through absorption through the skin, eyes, and mucus membranes.
-Organizations developing inhalation exposure limits specifically select toxicity studies that limit exposures through these secondary routes or account for additional exposure through application uncertainty factors.
+Organizations developing inhalation exposure limits specifically select toxicity studies that limit exposures through these secondary routes or account for additional exposure through application of uncertainty factors.
+The nature and severity of health effects are relevant to the planning process.
+Chemical exposures with acute effects require prompt action for primary prevention measures.
+If the effects are expected to be localized, shortlived, and self-limiting, then preventive actions can be appropriately limited.
+Chemicals and exposures that might have chronic effects may require more sustained monitoring, follow-up, and counseling of exposed persons.
+For ERPG values, the duration of exposure is assumed to be up to 60 minutes (AIHA, 2014).
+AEGL values are developed for five exposure times, including 60 minutes (NAS, 2001).
+Within DOE, the 60- minute AEGL value is used (DOE, 2007).
+TEEL values are developed in comparison with 60- minute AEGLs (DOE, 2012).